waynebloss/thinker/README.md

 flag (or `--indexOnly`) causes `thinksync` to only synchronize indexes, ignoring table data.

-One other change is that the `sync` command is not the default command, so you don't have to pass it.
+One other change is that the `sync` command is now the default command, so you don't have to pass it.

 ### FAQ